zunda-arrow/modeling-crease-patterns/README.md

 ## Modeling Crease Patterns

-This program finds crease patterns in a foldable grid.
+This program finds mountain valley assingmnets to be flat folding candidates in a given crease pattern.

 - `lattice.py` - Fold a stamp grid given a size as the program arguments.
 - `mirua_ori.py` - Example for the miura ori given a size as the program arguments.